Gaia EDR3 view on Galactic globular clusters: Mean parallaxes and proper motions

 Comparing our parallax values with the ones derived by \citet{Shao2019} from \Gaia DR2, we find a general agreement within error bars, after correcting for the mean parallax offset in DR2 $\Delta\varpi\simeq -0.03$ (i.e., DR2 parallaxes are smaller on average).
-Only a few clusters showed a statistically significant disagreement, e.g., NGC~5272 (M~3) ($\varpi_\mathrm{our}-\varpi_{S19}\simeq0.082$), NGC~6544 ($0.068$), NGC~6553 ($-0.034$).
+Only a few clusters showed a statistically significant disagreement, e.g., NGC~5272 (M~3) ($\varpi_\mathrm{our}-\varpi_{S19}\simeq0.085$), NGC~6544 ($0.07$), NGC~7099 (M~30) ($0.07$).
 The parallax values for the few brightest clusters considered in \citet{MaizApellaniz2021} are in complete agreement with our measurements, being derived from the same EDR3 catalogue.
 Likewise, the mean PM of clusters in EDR3 are in good agreement with the ones derived by \citet{Helmi2018}, \citet{Baumgardt2019} and \citet{Vasiliev2019b} from \Gaia DR2 data: for 80\% clusters, the total difference in both PM components is within 0.1~\masyr, comparable to the systematic uncertainty of DR2 ($0.066$~\masyr per component).
 Clusters with the largest PM difference usually have very few stars or are located in dense regions: AM~4 ($\sim 1.7$~\masyr), FSR~1735 ($\sim 1.0$), UKS~1, Terzan~6 (0.8), Terzan~5, Djorg~1 (0.6).
-Recently \citet{Vitral2021} independently derived mean PM for $\sim100$ globular clusters from \Gaia EDR3, which are in a very good agreement with our results (except for two clusters with deviations $\sim0.1$~\masyr, NGC~5024 and NGC~5634, for which we visually inspected the distribution of stars in the PM space and confirmed the correctness of our measurements).
+Recently \citet{Vitral2021} independently derived mean PM for $\sim100$ globular clusters from \Gaia EDR3, which are in a very good agreement with our results.